Research funding

 Jan 2021

-Prof. Dr. Gero Brockhoff, together with Prof. Dr. Anja K. Wege (co-applicant), is applying for third-party funding for the following project from the Wilhelm Sander Foundation:
+Prof. Dr. Gero Brockhoff, together with Prof. Dr. Anja K. Wege (co-applicant) successfully applied at the Wilhelm Sander-Foundation for a third-party funding:

 "Endocrine therapy with tamoxifen dependent on HER4 receptor expression - preclinical treatment studies in vitro and in vivo."